cryptopunksnotdead/programming-cryptopunks/09_monalisa.md

 That's it.

 Now it's your turn.
 Yes, you can!
-Create the next super rare digital mona lisa.
+Create the next super rare digital mona lisa where a $7.5 million price is a steal - a rounding error (roughly $0) - because obviously it's worth hundreds of millions if not priceless.